Watch the associated video on YouTube or MakerTube

 Install the Go Compiler #

 In order to write games in the Go programming language, we need the Go compiler.
 The Go compiler has the responsibility of translating our Go source code files into executable files we can distribute.
 Only the person compiling a Go program needs the Go compiler.
-Once a Go program is compiled into an executable, the executable file may be distributed to others without any extra install requirements.
+Once a Go program is compiled into an executable, the executable file may be distributed to others without any extra installation requirements.

 Download the Go compiler at https://go.dev/dl under “Stable versions”.
-You will need to select the appropriate download for your operating system:
+You will need to select the

 - Linux: download